 I wish I had a playbook to follow when I first started investing.
 If I did, maybe I could’ve avoided some of the investing mistakes I made along the way.
-That journey had me investing in high fee mutual funds, narrowly concentrating on a handful of Canadian stocks, and straying from blue-chip stocks to chasing higher yields.
+That journey had me investing in high fee mutual funds, narrowly concentrating on a handful of Canadian dividend paying stocks, and straying from blue-chip stocks to chase higher yields.

 I figured things out, eventually.
 I ditched my expensive mutual funds in 2009 and opened a discount brokerage account.
 Not knowing anything about index investing, I latched on to a dividend growth approach and started picking individual stocks to hold for the long term.